mqtthiqs/at-doc/docs/modules/comb.md

 ### Cursor area

 Click to add a comb filter; double-click a comb filter to remove it.
-Each comb filter processes each input channel with the same parameters; they run in parallel and are mixed to the output.
+Each comb filter processes each input channel; they run in parallel and are mixed to the output.

-- **Quantize** button: click to quantize all filter frequencies to the closest semitone.

 Each comb filter has three controls:

-- **Pitch** (X axis): Resonance frequency, in Hz or MIDI pitch.
+- **Pitch** (X axis): Resonance frequency.
-- **Decay** (Y axis): Decay time, in seconds, to -60dB.
+- **Decay** (Y axis): Decay time to -60dB.
 If the decay time is set to more than 20 sec, the decay is infinite: fed with a short impulse it will ring forever.
 - **Gain** (Z axis): Output gain of the comb filter.

 The following parameters have as many independently-modulatable instances as there are comb filters (see [Modulation](../atelier/modulation.md)).

 - **Transposition:** Transposes all comb filters by a given amount of semitones.
-- **Decay scale:** Scales the decay time by the given multiplier.
+- **Decay scale:** Scales all decay times.

+Finally the **Quantize** button quantizes all filter frequencies to the closest semitone.

 ### Global controls